Insomnia :Unlocking the Secrets to Better Sleep in 2024

 • Substance abuse: Alcohol and drug abuse can cause insomnia, as can withdrawal from certain substances.

-• Work schedule: Night-shift workers and people who have irregular work schedules are at higher risk of developing insomnia.
+• Work schedule: Night-shift workers and people who have irregular work schedules are at higher risk of developing such conditions.

-• Stress: Chronic stress can interfere with sleep, leading to insomnia.
+• Stress: Chronic stress can interfere with sleep, leading to the problem.

 • Poor sleep habits: Poor sleep habits, such as staying up late and using electronic devices before bed, can contribute to insomnia.